OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-07.md

 For it is declared about Him:

 > “You are a priest forever,
-> in the order of Melchizedek.”
+> of the order of Melchizedek.”

 ## Hebrews 7:18